synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Now we get to the interesting stuff… heights, colors, fonts, etc. All specified so that the page has exactly the appearance we want.

-**NOTE** – the “#” prefix indicates the use of an “id” from within the HTML file.
-So here we are styling the “banner” (id=”banner” in the HTML file), followed by the title of the page.
+**NOTE** – the "#" prefix indicates the use of an "id" from within the HTML file.
+So here we are styling the "banner" (id="banner" in the HTML file), followed by the title of the page.

 **SIDE NOTE** – the sections do not have to be styled in the order of their occurrence within the HTML file.
 For example, the title actually occurs *above* the banner on the actual web page.